jsp117/Reverse-Engineering-Code/walkthrough.md

 ## html-routes.js
 This file contains all html routes for the site, used to display different html files and changing the information displayed.
 It requires path so that realtive routes can be used.
 It also requires the middleware isAuthenticated.js in order to check if a user is logged in, controlling what is displayed for logged in and logged out users. on line 9, the base route "/" is used.
 The if statement starting on 11 controls what is shown for users with an account, and those without.
 If the user has an account, they are redirected to the /members page.
 If not, they are directed to the signup page.
 On line 17, the /login route is used.
 If the user has an account they are redirected to the /members page.
 If not they are sent to the login page.
 On line 27, the isAuthenticated function is used to check if a user is logged in or not.
 If a user without an account tries to access the /members route they are redirected to the signup page.

-## Base Folder
+## Base_Folder

 ## server.js
 The server.js file sets up our connection using express.
 It requires express, express-session, passport, and the models folder.
 Express provides the web framework used to set up the site.
 Express session creates a session id and saves it as a cookie.
 It also saves session-data to the database including the date created and date updated.
 Passport keeps track of a users login status.
 The model is used to sync the database and display connection status in console.

-## Additional Features
+## Additional_Features
 Some features that could be added are better error handling for incorrect usernames/passwords, and error handling for inputting the same email multiple times in signup.
 As it is, entering an incorrect password simply resets the field without letting the user know anything is wrong.
 An alert or modal popup would be an easy fix for this.
 Entering the same email in registration will return the error [Object, object], and doesn't tell the what went wrong.
 You could check this by checking against pre existing usernames in the database.
+I would also require a user to use a password longer than 8 characters and have at least one uppercase, one lowercase, and one special character.
+This could be done in the front end javascript using regex and pop up a modal explaining the issue if they do not follow requirements.